thornjad/unbroken/README.md

 ### Chrome/Chromium theme
 To install the Chrome/Chromium theme go to the Extra folder and drag and drop the unbroken.crx file into the Chrome/Chromium window.
 The source of the Chrome themes is located in the source folder Unbroken/extra/Chrome/unbroken.crx.

-### Plank theme
-To install the Plank theme, copy the `extra/Unbroken-Plank` folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide use.
-Now open the Plank preferences window by executing `plank --preferences` from a terminal and select `Unbroken-Plank` as the theme.

 ## Troubleshooting

 If you have Ubuntu with a newer GTK/Gnome version than the one included by default (i.e Ubuntu 14.04 with GTK 3.14 or Ubuntu 15.04 with GTK 3.16, etc.) you have to install the theme manually as described above.
 This is also true for other distros with a different GTK/Gnome version than the one included by default

----

 If you get artifacts like black or invisible backgrounds under Unity, disable overlay scrollbars with